 It depends on various things.
 Even to make a rough estimate, you need to consider the city, the areas and hours you drive, and also your strategy.

-As a Splend member, you can rely on your Member Success Representative to work out a personalised driving strategy, so you can maximise your earnings in the hours that best fit your lifestyle.
+As a Splend customer, you can rely on your Customer Specialist to work out a personalised driving strategy, so you can maximise your earnings in the hours that best fit your lifestyle.

 We enable people to make money by driving for on-demand apps such as Uber.